nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/installing-a-new-package-on-your-instance.md

 It is possible to install packages available on the Nuxeo Marketplace even if your server is not connected to the Internet.
 This takes two steps:

 1. Download the package from the Marketplace.
-2. Upload the package from the Update Center or install it using the&nbsp;`nuxeoctl` script.
+2. Upload the package from the Update Center or install it using the `nuxeoctl` script.

 ### Installing a Package Offline Using the nuxeoctl Script